rust-lang/rust/doc/tutorial-borrowed-ptr.md

 }
 ~~~

 The first case matches against circles.
-Here the radius is extracted
+Here, the pattern extracts the
-from the shape variant and used to compute the area of the circle
+radius from the shape variant and the action uses it to compute the
-(Like any up-to-date engineer, we use the [tau circle constant][tau]
+area of the circle.
+(Like any up-to-date engineer, we use the [tau
-and not that dreadfully outdated notion of pi).
+circle constant][tau] and not that dreadfully outdated notion of pi).

 [tau]: http://www.math.utah.edu/~palais/pi.html

 The second match is more interesting.
 Here we match against a
-rectangle and extract its size: but rather than copy the `size` struct,
+rectangle and extract its size: but rather than copy the `size`
-we use a by-reference binding to create a pointer to it.
-In other
+struct, we use a by-reference binding to create a pointer to it.
+In
-words, a pattern binding like `ref size` in fact creates a pointer of
+other words, a pattern binding like `ref size` binds the name `size`
-type `&size` into the _interior of the enum_.
+to a pointer of type `&size` into the _interior of the enum_.

-To make this more clear, let’s look at a diagram of how things are
+To make this more clear, let's look at a diagram of memory layout in
-laid out in memory in the case where `shape` points at a rectangle:
+the case where `shape` points at a rectangle:

 ~~~ {.notrust}
 Stack             Memory